 - On Clone High, male characters are drawn with boxy frames and straight lines, and rectangular fingers that end with an edge.
 Female characters are drawn with curvy frames, including Hartman Hips and curved fingers that end in points.

 - Batman: The Animated Series and anything else with designs by Bruce Timm.
 His male characters are always extremely blocky compared to the curvy women.
 Men often have square jaws, square hairlines, even square ears!
 Meanwhile, women look like they've been poured into their outfits.

 - Phineas and Ferb is a particularly clear example.
-Phineas is blocky with a triangular head; Doofenshmirtz is the the same but his edges are rounded off.
-Ferb, Lawrence and Major Monogram are made of a series of boxes.
+Phineas is blocky with a triangular head; Doofenshmirtz is the same but his edges are rounded off.
+Ferb, Lawrence, and Major Monogram are made of a series of boxes.
 Candace is quite angular but has a round face; Isabella and the Fireside Girls are similar.
 Linda and Vanessa are all curves.

 - Dexter's Laboratory: Dexter is a very boxy kid, and Dad has a rectangular face.
 Deedee and Mom have more rounded face and body lines (especially Mom's Hartman Hips).